HTTP-RPC/Kilo/README.md

 root.getChildren().get(0).getChildren().get(0).getName(); // "January"
 ```

 Internally, the returned adapter uses dynamic proxy invocation to map properties declared by the interface to entries in the map.
-Nested interfaces are supported.
-Additionally, if a property returns an instance of `List` or `Map`, it will be wrapped in an adapter of the same type that automatically adapts its sub-elements.
+If a property returns an instance of `List` or `Map`, it will be wrapped in an adapter of the same type that automatically adapts its sub-elements.

 ## ResultSetAdapter and Parameters
 The `ResultSetAdapter` class implements the `Iterable` interface and makes each row in a JDBC result set appear as an instance of `Map`, allowing query results to be serialized as an array of JSON objects.
 For example: